Education Loan Takeover: Process, Benefits & Eligibility

 After approval, the new lender issues a cheque or electronic transfer to clear the outstanding amount with the old bank.
 Once the payment reflects, the original loan documents and collateral papers are released to the new lender.

-6. Sign the New Agreement & Start Repayment
+6. Sign the New Agreement and Start Repayment

-Carefully read the new sanction letter, noting interest type (fixed/floating), prepayment conditions, and repayment schedule.
+Carefully read the new sanction letter, noting interest type (fixed or floating), prepayment conditions, and repayment schedule.
 Begin EMIs as per the fresh terms and set up auto-debit or standing instructions to avoid delays.

 Facing challenges due to a limited or low CIBIL score, but still need an education loan transfer?
-Read how to get an education loan with a low CIBIL score: tips & options.
+Read how to get an education loan with a low CIBIL score: tips and options.

 Eligibility Criteria for Education Loan Transfer